-It outputs a transaction tx and a signature $\sigma$ where tx defined as follows: $tx := (\mathcal{R}, tag, \mathcal{O}, \mu)$ . $\underline{b} \leftarrow \mathsf{Vf}(tx, \sigma)$ : The verify algorithm inputs a transaction tx and a signature $\sigma$ .
-It outputs a bit b denoting the validity of $\sigma$ .
+$\underline{b} \leftarrow \mathsf{Vf}(tx,\sigma)$: The verify algorithm inputs a transaction tx and a signature σ .
+It outputs a bit b denoting the validity of σ .

 Security.
-We give intuitions for the security of LRS-TS and refer the reader to Appendix A for the formal definitions.
-We have three properties of LRS-TS, namely (1) Privacy: LRS-TS should ensure privacy of the source account, meaning an adversarial observer on the blockchain should not learn any information about the source address from a transaction other than the fact that it is a member of the ring of one-time addresses, (2) Non-Slanderability (Unforgeability): LRS-TS must ensure that an adversarial user cannot steal the coins of an honest user (unforgeability) or spend coins on behalf of an honest user (non-slanderability), and (3) Linkability: LRS-TS must ensure that an adversary cannot double spend his coins.
-This means that if the adversary tries to spend from the same one-time key twice, then the two resulting transaction must be linkable and thereby detect the double spend attack.
+We have three properties of LRS-TS, namely (1) Privacy: LRS-TS should ensure privacy of the source account, meaning an adversarial observer on the blockchain should not learn any information about the source address from a transaction other than the fact that it is a member of the ring of one-time addresses, (2) Non-Slanderability (Unforgeability): LRS-TS must ensure that an adversarial user cannot steal the coins of an honest user (unforgeability) or spend coins on behalf of an honest user (non-slanderability), and (3) Linkability: LRS-TS must ensure that an adversary cannot double spend his coins and any such attempts must be linkable.
+We refer the reader to Appendix A for the formal definitions.